 00:01:12 and as a absolute worst thing just before you go into the street you go in teaching at university

-00:01:18 but it was sort of OK because I was at MIT and their engineers advice there wasn't that.
+00:01:18 but it was sort of OK because I was at MIT and there were engineers at MIT it wasn't bad.

 00:01:24 Are you who yourself surprised by kind of the way your career has developed to be honest I've never thought about it

-00:01:30 but I'm happy with the way my career in developed because I've reached my geriatric whatever
+00:01:30 but I'm happy with the way my career has developed because I've reached my geriatric whatever

 00:01:35 and I wake up in the morning I love it it's great stuff what what what are you looking forward to every day.